emilyriederer/website/content/post/causal-design-patterns/index.md

 **Approach:**

 -   A set of individuals either do or do not receive a treatment based on an arbitrary cut-off.
--   Model the relationship between the "decisioning" variable and the outcome on both sides of the cut-off.
-Then, the *local* treatment effect at the point of the cut-off can be determined by the difference in modeled outcome at this value of the "decisioning" variable.
+-   Model the relationship between the "running" variable (the variable used in the cut-off) and the outcome on both sides of the cut-off.
+Then, the *local* treatment effect at the point of the cut-off can be determined by the difference in modeled outcome at this value of the running variable.
 -   Note that we can only measure the *local* treatment effect *at the cut-off* -- not the global average treatment effect, as we did with stratification and propensity score weighting

 **Key Assumptions:**